-Now, I want to look at John 10:10 again, because Jesus addresses a threat to experiencing this life.
-Jesus talks about a thief who comes to steal, and kill, and destroy.
 In the past when I read this verse, I always read this as a contrast between Jesus and the devil.
 And while it is an accurate description of the devil and what he seeks to do, in the context Jesus is talking about those teachers who came before him who proclaimed another way of salvation.
-In verse 8, Jesus says that All who came before [him] are thieves and robbers.
+Back in verse 8, Jesus says that All who came before [him] are thieves and robbers.

+8 "All who came before Me are thieves and robbers, but the sheep did not hear them.

 In saying this he isn't talking about all the teachers who came before him.
-There were legitimate teachers who rightly pointed to Christ.
+There were legitimate teachers who rightly pointed to Christ (John the Baptist for instance).
 Rather, he is talking about false messiahs, and corrupt priests and prophets, and even more specifically, in the immediate context he is talking about the Jewish religious leaders who were listening to him at this very moment (9:40).
 They are thieves and robbers who care nothing for the sheep.

 Jesus was sharing these metaphors after the events of chapter 9.
 In chapter 9 Jesus healed a man who had been blind from birth (9:1).
 The man comes to faith in Jesus and he begins to experience life.
-The problem with this for the religious leaders is that Jesus healed this man the Sabbath.
+The problem with this for the religious leaders is that Jesus healed this man on the Sabbath.
 And so instead of rejoicing with the man in his healing the Pharisees get into a controversy with the man about his healing, which escalates to the point where they kick him out of the synagogue (9:34).
 They didn't care about him.
 They were only concerned about upholding their religious rules.
 In the context, Jesus is saying that the Pharisees are thieves and robbers.

 The Pharisee's approach to God was legalism.
 They insisted that the way to God was by keeping their code of manmade rules.
 If you didn't keep the rules, you were rejected.

-Being healed on the Sabbath broke a rule.
-There are still plenty of "thieves and robbers" out there that want you to follow their rules.
-They insist that their manmade rules are the only way to God.
-Sometimes we can get so drawn into this.
+There are still plenty of "thieves and robbers" out there who offer a different vision for how you experience life.
+They insist that their manmade rules are the only way to God and the life He offers.
+And sometimes we can get drawn into this.
 There is something in us that wants to "earn it."
 We want to earn our relationship with God.
 But Jesus is clear; life is not found in following manmade rules.
 If we go that way it kills, it steals, it destroys.
 We experience this life only through believing in Jesus.
 There is no other way.

-Some of you here today know plenty about God.
-You know things about Jesus.
-But you have never actually expressed faith in Jesus personally.
-My hope for you this Christmas season is that you would actually experience the reason that Jesus came to earth and that is to give you life - eternal life and life of a new quality here on earth.
+Some of you here today know about Jesus, but you have never actually expressed faith in Jesus personally.
+My hope for you this Christmas season is that you would actually experience this reason that Jesus came to earth and that is to give you life - eternal life and life of a new quality here on earth.
 You can't earn it.
 You can't work for it.
 All you can do is receive it as a gift by believing that Jesus died and rose again for you.
 When you do, John says you have life in His name.
+Won't you choose to believe in Jesus?

 And for all of us, my hope is that we would each experience this eternal life in the here and now.
 Remember that this life is a relationship with the God of the universe.
-To the extent that you trust God and develop your relationship with God, you will more and more experience this life.
+To the extent that you trust God and develop your relationship with God, you will more and more experience this life - this new quality of life found through Jesus.